cessda/cessda.cdc.versions/README.md

 The following private source code repositories are used to build and deploy the management components:

-- cessda.cdc.admin (Spring Boot admin console, the logs are useful to check progress of harvesting).
 - cessda.cdc.aggregator.deploy (deploys the CDC Aggregator components).
 - cessda.cdc.reverse (reverse proxy used as part of the Certbot automated security certificate renewal process.
 Also provides authentication for components, as needed).
 - cessda.cdc.sitemapgenerator (generates a sitemap for use by [Google Data Search](https://toolbox.google.com/datasetsearch) crawler).

-The following private source code repository applies validation to the harvested metadata records:
+The following public source code repository applies validation to the harvested metadata records:

 - cessda.cmv.console (command line application of the CESSDA Metadata Validator).